awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-security-groups.md

   ]
 }
 ```

-**Note**
-Currently, you cannot identify security group references using the Amazon VPC or Amazon EC2 consoles\.

 If the VPC peering connection is deleted, or if the owner of the peer VPC deletes the referenced security group, the security group rule becomes stale\.